Lord-G-INC/bcsv-tool/README.md

 # bcsv-tool
-A tool to dump bcsv files
+A tool to dump bcsv files to csv and visa versa